 What is covered: accidental loss of life, speech, hearing, sight, and appendages, and more.
 Benefit payment ranges from 25% to 100%, depending on the severity of the loss.

 What is not covered: emotional trauma, mental or physical illness, and illegal acts.
 Also not included are driving while intoxicated, being under the influence of narcotics, motorized vehicle racing, suicide or attempted suicides, and other incidents.
-Refer to your Guide to Benefits (or the Guide to Benefits for Wells Fargo Visa Signature® Card) for the complete list of covered and non-covered incidents.
+Refer to your Guide to Benefits for the complete list of covered and non-covered incidents.

 You or your beneficiary should receive payment within 30 days after complete proof of loss is received, and all other terms of the policy have been completed.

 While not traditionally thought of as travel insurance, Wells Fargo credit cards also offer car rental insurance as an additional travel perk.
-And Wells Fargo Visa Signature® Card also provides trip cancellation protection and lost luggage reimbursement.
-There are several other issuers who offer extensive travel insurance benefits on some of their credit cards, so make sure to also check out the best credit cards with travel insurance.
+Some cards also provide trip cancellation protection and lost luggage reimbursement.
+There are several other issuers who offer extensive travel insurance benefits on some of their credit cards, so make sure to also check out the best credit cards with travel insurance on the market.

 Here are the best Wells Fargo credit card benefits:

 Cell phone protection: $600 per claim and $1,200 per 12-month period in insurance for damage to or theft of your cell phone, when you pay the bill with a Wells Fargo card.
 Available on some cards.